-Besides bilingualism, our research activities extend to several issues, including: the nature of the linguistic and conceptual representations; the relationship between language and the sensory-motor system; language, brain and gender differences; linguistic and cognitive control; psycholinguistic of language production and reading; language function in neurological disease.
+Besides bilingualism, our research activities extend to several issues, including the nature of the linguistic and conceptual representations, the relationship between language and the sensory-motor system, language and executive functions; language, brain and gender differences, linguistic and cognitive control; psycholinguistic of language production and reading; language function in neurological disease.

 Science is a cumulative process, so its progress and benefits to society hinge critically on multiple scientists testing and building on each others’ work.
 We strongly believe that science advances only if knowledge is shared.
 Accordingly, we are very committed to promote education, internship programs and international collaborations.